sharedgithub/myTestRepo/src/CollectionsThis/Collection2.md

 3) An ArrayList class can act as a list only because it implements List only.
 LinkedList class can act as a list and queue both because it implements List and Deque interfaces.
 4) ArrayList is better for storing and accessing data.
 LinkedList is better for manipulating data.

+Arrays can contain primitive or Objects whereas ArrayList can contain only Objects.
+Arrays are fixed size whereas ArrayList size is dynamic.
+Arrays doesn’t provide a lot of features like ArrayList, such as addAll, removeAll, iterator etc.

 Queue Interface

 orders the element in FIFO(First In First Out) manner